-The MSc Construction Commercial Management has been designed for construction professionals who are already generally in construction-related employment and who aspire to senior positions as commercial managers or in similar roles.
-The course aims to provide a challenging, stimulating and professionally relevant course of study which is directly related to the procurement and financial management of construction projects.
+The MSc Construction Project Management has been designed for construction professionals who are already generally in construction-related employment and who aspire to senior positions in the field of project management.
+The course aims to provide a challenging, stimulating and professionally relevant course of study which is directly related to the management of construction projects from inception to completion.
 The design of the part time course recognises the significant challenges of combining postgraduate-level study with full time professional employment.
 The course aims to offer learners flexible access to the core content, whilst still providing the discipline and structure of regular attendance at the University.
 This is achieved through the use of a 'blended learning' approach.

-Specifically, the course aims to provide:
+Specifically, the programme aims to provide:

-- A critical awareness of the importance of construction projects to clients and the context and constraints within which projects are procured. - Knowledge and understanding of the theories, concepts, principles and techniques associated with the procurement and financial management of construction projects. - High level intellectual and practical skills required for the successful procurement and financial management of construction projects. - Experience in the planning and implementation of a personal research project related to construction commercial management and the subsequent writing up of research findings in a dissertation. - Opportunities for personal and professional development and enhancement of lifelong learning skills within a structured framework.
+- A critical awareness of the importance of construction projects to clients and the context and constraints within which projects are undertaken. - Knowledge and understanding of the theories, concepts, principles and techniques associated with the project management and their application to management of construction projects. - High level intellectual and practical skills required for the successful delivery of projects from inception to completion. - Experience in the planning and implementation of a personal research project related to construction project management and the subsequent writing up of research findings in a dissertation. - Opportunities for personal and professional development and enhancement of lifelong learning skills within a structured framework.